vecma-project/EasyVVUQ-QCGPJ/README.md

 Moreover, since EasyVVUQ-QCGPJ is a wrapper over EasyVVUQ and QCG-PilotJob, you need to have both these packages available in your environment.
-This version of the library is compatible with EasyVVUQ v0.8 and QCG-PilotJob v0.11.0.
-Compatibility with other versions is not confirmed.
+This version of the library is compatible with EasyVVUQ v0.8 and QCG-PilotJob v0.11.1.
+Compatibility with other versions is not confirmed and may be limited.
 Thus, if you want to be sure that correct versions of required packages are available, install them in the following way:
 ```
 $ pip3 install --force-reinstall easyvvuq==0.8
-$ pip3 install --force-reinstall qcg-pilotjob==0.11.0
+$ pip3 install --force-reinstall qcg-pilotjob==0.11.1
 ```

 ## Installation